 If your pot is quite thick, make sure to blow off the ceramic dust as it piles up.
 My pot was pretty thin, so we were able to easily drill through it in one go.
 It took only about 10 seconds total.

 And here’s my lovely new succulent planted in it!
-What do you think?
+It’s a Calico Kitten Succulent, what do you think?
 Simple as that, and perfect for a succulent that loves good drainage.
 If you want a bigger hole, just use a larger drill bit.
 Or you can drill multiple smaller holes.

 If you do that, just make sure the aren’t too close to one another.
 This could result in the ceramic cracking and potentially breaking out the bottom of the planter.